 Your child’s weight may be influenced by your family lifestyle, nutrition, and physical activity preferences.
 Hence, to assist children in maintaining a healthy weight, parents should lead by example.
 Further, childhood obesity should be addressed since it can negatively impact a child’s long-term health as an adult.

-In this post, we will tell you about the causes and risks of childhood obesity and ways to prevent it.
+This post discusses the reasons and risks of childhood obesity and measures to prevent it.

 Why Do Children Become Obese?

 The fundamental reason for obesity is the energy imbalance between the intake and consumption of calories (1) (2).
 The present day life style favours obesity.
 Children tend to eat junk food containing high density fats and cholestrol.
 Use of computers, tablets, mobile phones, etc., lead to less physical activity and less calories are burnt.
 Children become obese or overweight when they eat more food (calories) than what their bodies need for growth and physical activities.
 The extra calories are then stored in the fat cells.
 If the practice continues, the number of fat cells in the body increase over time, leading to obesity.

 Since the 1970s, the percentage of children and adolescents with obesity has increased more than three times in the United States.
 According to the 2015-16 statistics, one in five school-aged children and youth between the ages of six and 19 is obese (3).
 The corona pandemic has greatly increased obesity in children.
 Lockdowns, no in-person schools, online classes, a lack of outdoor activities — all lead to obesity.